 The lockdown imposed to prevent the coronavirus pandemic from ballooning is certainly helping.
 With social distancing in place, we are trying our best to arrest the spread of COVID-19.
 All private offices are shut down and people are working from home.
-Schools, colleges, social gatherings, malls, theatres are closed and citizens are dutifully staying inside their homes.
+Schools, colleges, social gatherings, malls, and theatres are closed and citizens are dutifully staying inside their homes this lockdown alone, or with family.

 But social distancing has put a damper on our spirits.
 Being social animals, humans tend to spend the majority of their time surrounded by people.
 While most of us spend our weekdays chasing work, tasks or household chores, the weekends are reserved for relaxation and socialising.
 Due to the lockdown, we are unable to check up on our older relatives, visit friends or go back to our hometowns.
 And this is causing a rise in anxiety, depression and the feeling of isolation.

-Yet we have been blessed with extra time to connect with our family and friends.
+Yet we have been blessed with extra time to connect with our family and friends during this lockdown period.
 There are tons of ways to stay connected and maintain a healthy social life while in quarantine.
 Here are some tips to strengthen your bonding with family and friends during the lockdown.

 12 Tips To Maintain A Healthy Social Life While In Self Quarantine